-

 Any other allegation of misconduct in research by a postgraduate research student will be dealt with under the Regulations Governing the Allegation and Investigation of Misconduct in Research.

-Students can seek advice and guidance in relation to these Procedures and Regulations from Advice SU, and the Students' Union.
+Students can seek advice and guidance in relation to these Procedures and Regulations from SU Advice, and the Students' Union.

 To ensure the academic standards of the University are adhered to in the delivery and completion of awards which may be offered in partnership with another institution, the University has a protocol for the establishment and governance of collaborative arrangements.
-A key outcome of this protocol involves the signature of an appropriate Collaborative Agreement or Memorandum of Agreement (MOA) by Queen’s with a partner institution(s).
+Key outcomes of this protocol involve the signature of an appropriate Collaborative Agreement or Memorandum of Agreement (MOA) by Queen’s with a partner institution(s) and formal recognition of individual partner staff involved in programme delivery.
 In relation to PhD study, MOAs are required to support formal arrangements of joint supervision and/or the delivery of joint/dual PhD awards.
-Coming under the broad heading of collaborative research degree programmes, such arrangements can be made for individual students or cohorts of students and form part of a doctoral training programme.
+Coming under the broad heading of collaborative research degree programmes, such arrangements can be made for individual students or cohorts of students and/or form part of a doctoral training programme.
+Partner staff acting as co- or joint supervisors are also required to apply for Recognised Supervisor status on a per-student basis.

 To establish a MOA for a collaborative research degree programme, Schools should, in the first instance, inform Academic Affairs and, for agreements with universities outside the UK, Global Student Recruitment.
 The relevant Faculty Office (including the appropriate Dean(s)) should also be consulted and appropriate support secured for the development of a particular arrangement and any associated financial or funding implications.
-Relevant approval procedures are outlined within the University’s Educational Partnerships Framework.
+Relevant approval procedures are outlined within the University’s Educational Partnerships Framework, including application for Recognised Supervisor status.

 Regulations relating to the fee and required enrolment status of collaborative research students are contained in the Student Finance Framework, 3.2.5 Collaborative Research Students.
 The Study Regulations for Research Degree Programmes, regulation 3 outlines further regulations applicable to collaborative research students.